getsentry/sentry-docs/src/_includes/common/configuration-intro.md

 If you have questions, please ask Fiona or Daniel.

-**The objective for this page is that a developer can view easily the configuration options for the SDK; each page _must_ have a description that includes a summary of what the page provides to the developer.
+**The objective for this page is that a developer can easily view the configuration options for the SDK; each page _must_ have a description that includes a summary of what the page provides to the developer.
 Simply linking the page is insufficient.**
 {% endcomment %}

 Sentry's {{ include.sdk_name }} SDK includes many configuration options that are automatically set.
 You can configure your SDK using the options outlined in these pages:

 - **[Basic Options](/sdks/{{ include.root_link }}/config/basics)**

     Learn more about how to configure the {{ include.sdk_name }} SDK.
 These options are set when the SDK is first initialized, passed to the `init()` as an object.
-In addition, this page discusses the Hooks `beforeSend` and `beforeBreadcrumb` in addition to transport options.
+This page also discusses the Hooks `beforeSend` and `beforeBreadcrumb` as well as transport options.

 - **[Filter Events Reported to Sentry](/sdks/{{ include.root_link }}/config/filter)**